 That’s not necessarily a bad thing save for the fact that glucose, the simplest of sugars, only tastes about 70% as sweet as table sugar (exactly why that is is still a subject of intense debate among biologists).
 This type of not-as-sweet-as-sucrose corn syrup made a fine (and frequently less expensive) replacement for molasses, but wasn’t sweet enough to replace actual table sugar in different applications.

 All that changed in the 1960′s when a new enzyme called glucose isomerase was isolated from bacteria.
-The enzyme was capable of converting elementary glucose into a slightly more complicated molecule, fructose.
+The enzyme was capable of converting glucose into fructose.
 The advantage there being that fructose tastes 30% sweeter to our tongues than sucrose (table sugar).
 By blending that fructose with glucose, corn syrup makers finally had a way to make a syrup whose sweetness was on par with table sugar.
 High-fructose corn syrups are around 50% fructose and 40% glucose.
 The remainder is water and longer-chain sugars.

 A common myth is that high-fructose corn syrups are addicting because they taste so sweet, and the human tongue has an inexhaustible appetite for sweetness.
 This is untrue.
 Syrups and fondants that are only 10% sweeter than table sugar are unpalatable to most people.
 These days we have the technology to create substances that are many million times sweeter-tasting than table sugar, yet their only use is in greatly diluted form so they approximate the sensation of sucrose on the tongue.